vacp2p/rfc/content/docs/rfcs/56/README.md

 8. The public key of the Community is shared out of band.
 9. The metadata of the Community can be found by listening on a content topic derived from the public key of the Community.
 10. Community members run their own Waku nodes, with the configuration described in [#Waku-Protocols](#Waku-Protocols).
-Light nodes implementing [19/WAKU2-LIGHTPUSH](/spec/19/) may not be able to run their own Waku node with the configuration described.
+Light nodes solely implementing [19/WAKU2-LIGHTPUSH](/spec/19/) may not be able to run their own Waku node with the configuration described.

 # Design